EvanHahn/evanhahn-dot-com/_posts/2014-03-05-understanding-express.md

 *This guide is for the newly-released Express 4.
 If you're looking to learn about Express 3.x, take a look at [my guide for the previous version](http://evanhahn.com/understanding-express-3/).*

+*If this isn't in-depth enough for you, I'm working on a book about Express.
+Go take a look at [Express.js In Action](http://manning.com/hahn/?a_aid=express-in-action&a_bid=fe3fcff7) if you thirst for more!*

 [Express.js](http://expressjs.com/) describes itself better than I can: "a minimal and flexible node.js web application framework".
 It helps you build web apps.
 If you've used [Sinatra](http://www.sinatrarb.com/) in the Ruby world, a lot of this will be familiar.

 Like any abstraction, Express hides difficult bits and says "don't worry, you don't need to understand this part".
 It does things for you so that you don't have to bother.
 In other words, it's magic.